graphile/starter/README.md

 Graphile Starter is an opinionated off-the-shelf stater project with the boilerplate done for you.
-Included is the beginning of an app which uses Node, GraphQL and PostGraphile with a user registration system and the AntD design framework - everything you need to quickly get started with your application idea.
+Included is the beginning of an app which uses Node, GraphQL and PostGraphile with a user registration system, testing suite, and the AntD design framework - everything you need to quickly get started with your application idea.

 Please note that this software is not "complete," free of software defects, or free of security issues — it is not a "finished" solution, but rather the seed